selendra/kabob/README.md

 # bitriel-wallet
-Digital wallet management for cross-chain assets, staking and governance operations, collection and self-owned private key.
+A digital wallet management for cross-chain cryto assets, staking and governance operations, collectible digital assets with self-governance private key.